shareysanr/snipster/application_flow.md

 ### Home Screen
 - Create Snippets
-    - Enter title, content, tags, and folder assignment for the snippet
+    - Enter title, content, tags, for the snippet
-    - Tags and folder assignment will be optional
 - View Snippets
     - Go through the list of existing snippets
-    - Click on a snippet to view its details or edit/delete it
+    - Click on a snippet to view its details
-- View Folders
-    - Go through organized folders of snippets
-    - Click on snippets to view details, or click on folders to open them up
 - Edit Snippets
     - Change title, content, tags, or folder assignment for an existing snippet
 - Delete Snippets